If you’re looking for information about IB Remarks (as opposed to resitting exams), you can find more information here.

 You can retake all six of your academic subjects, as well as the core components, or any combination of these, if your subject(s) are offered by your IB World School and they are happy for you to sit each subject or component through them.
 Candidates can sit a subject up to three times, in three different exam sessions, which do not have to take place consecutively.
 If you took your exams in May originally, this gives you, for instance, November of the same year, and May of the following year to resit the exams, although not all subjects are available in both May and November sessions.
-Alternatively, you may wish to wait a full year before resitting any IB exam, and then opt to resit again the same November or following May.
+Alternatively, you may wish to wait a full year before retaking any IB exam, and then opt to retake again if necessary in another future session.

 You can also revise or complete a new Extended Essay.
 A new Extended Essay can be registered in the same or in a different Diploma subject.
-However, if you are submitting a new or revised Extended Essay in the session six months after your EE was submitted (November, for May graduates), it must be registered in the same Diploma subject.
-You can also retake Theory of Knowledge, but must be aware you cannot carry over marks from the TOK essay, as the prompts change year-to-year and it is an examined.
+You can also retake Theory of Knowledge, but must be aware you cannot carry over marks from the TOK essay, as the prompts change year-to-year and it is considered an examined compenent.

 Should I retake in November or May?